 A Modern Homage to Classic Cinema

 As Mankiewicz (played by a crumpled-looking Gary Oldman) says in the film, “You cannot capture a man’s entire life in two hours.
 All you can hope is to leave the impression”.
-While speaking of Citizen Kane, he also seems to be referencing Mank itself.
+While speaking of Citizen Kane, he also seems to be referencing Mank himself.
 Throughout, Fincher asserts his artistic impressionism over strict loyalty to historical fact.

 Stylistically, Fincher and cinematographer Eric Messerschmidt chose early on to shoot black and white in a high-res digital widescreen format.
 They then degraded the footage (as well as the sound) with a patina of scratches, pops, and reel-change circles.
 Messerschmidt includes nods to Kane cinematographer Gregg Toland‘s use of deep focus and low angles.
 But he also draws his inspiration from various decades of black and white photography, from The Grapes of Wrath (1940) and The Big Combo (1955) to The Apartment (1960) and Manhattan (1979).
 What emerges is what he describes as, “…a combination of homage to classic cinema with elements of modern technique sprinkled in.”